-The SQL DATEFORMAT is one of the Set Function, which will set the Order of the date : Month, Year, Day.
+The SQL SET DATEFORMAT Functions will set the Order of the Date: Month, Year, and Day.
 This Statement supports formats like dmy, mdy, ymd, ydm, and dym where d = Date, m = month, and y = Year.
-This article will show you, How to use this SET DATEFORMAT in SQL Server with example.

-The basic syntax of the DATEFORMAT in SQL Server is as shown below:
+The basic syntax of the SQL DATEFORMAT is as shown below:

 SET DATEFORMAT DateFormat_Name

-In this example we will show you, How the SET DATEFORMAT in SQL Server will affect the date.
+In this example, we will show how the SQL FORMAT will affect the Date.
 Remember, SET LANGUAGE will implicitly change the date format based on the Language you select.
-But, SET DATEFORMAT will override that format.
+But, it will override that format.

 -- Setting as date/Month/Year SET DATEFORMAT dmy DECLARE @dt DATETIME2 = '01-02-2016 12:03:28.000' SELECT @dt AS 'date from DMY Format' DECLARE @dt1 DATETIME2 = '02/05/2016 12:03:28.000' SELECT @dt1 AS 'date from DMY Format' -- Setting as Month/date/year SET DATEFORMAT mdy DECLARE @dt2 DATETIME2 = '01-02-2016 12:03:28.000' SELECT @dt2 AS 'date from MDY Format'